derivita/hrpc-docs/README.md

-# The gRPC website and documentation
+# The HRPC website and documentation

-This repository houses the assets used to build and deploy the gRPC website, available at https://grpc.io.
+This repository houses the assets used to build and deploy the HRPC website, available at https://grpc.io.
 The site is built using the [Hugo](https://gohugo.io) static site generator.
 Check out the [Hugo Quick Start](https://gohugo.io/getting-started/quick-start/) for a quick intro.

 ## Running the site locally